valory-xyz/open-autonomy/docs/guides/create_service_existing_agent.md

         Following the mandatory parameters of the service definition, there is a number of parameter overrides following the operator `---`, which set parameters for the agent components.
 In this case, the service is setting values for some parameters parameters in the `hello_world_abci` skill, and in the `ledger` connection.
 For now, you can safely ignore that part of the `service.yaml`file.

 3. **Test the service using a local deployment.** This is the recommended approach in order to test your agent service before you publish it to the IPFS.
-This process should be familiar to you if you have followed the [quick start](./quick_start.md) guide.
+Follow [these instructions](./deploy_service.md#step-by-step-instructions-local-deployment) to run the local deployment.
+Note that this process should be familiar to you if you have followed the [quick start](./quick_start.md) guide.

-    1. Prepare a JSON file `keys.json` containing the addresses and keys of the four agents that make up the agent service.
-Below you have some sample keys for testing:

-        !!! warning "Important"
-            Use these keys for testing purposes only. **Never use these keys in a production environment or for personal use.**

-            ```json
-            [
-              {
-                  "address": "0x15d34AAf54267DB7D7c367839AAf71A00a2C6A65",
-                  "private_key": "0x47e179ec197488593b187f80a00eb0da91f1b9d0b13f8733639f19c30a34926a"
-              },
-              {
-                  "address": "0x9965507D1a55bcC2695C58ba16FB37d819B0A4dc",
-                  "private_key": "0x8b3a350cf5c34c9194ca85829a2df0ec3153be0318b5e2d3348e872092edffba"
-              },
-              {
-                  "address": "0x976EA74026E726554dB657fA54763abd0C3a0aa9",
-                  "private_key": "0x92db14e403b83dfe3df233f83dfa3a0d7096f21ca9b0d6d6b8d88b2b4ec1564e"
-              },
-              {
-                  "address": "0x14dC79964da2C08b23698B3D3cc7Ca32193d9955",
-                  "private_key": "0x4bbbf85ce3377467afe5d46f804f221813b2bb87f24d81f60f1fcdbf7cbf4356"
-              }
-            ]
-            ```

-    2. Build the Docker image of the service agents:
-        ```bash
-        autonomy build-image
-        ```
-        After the command finishes building it, you can see that it has created the image by executing:
-        ```bash
-        docker image ls | grep hello_world
-        ```

-        Note that if you have already executed the steps in the [quick sart](./quick_start.md), you should already have an image of the `hello_world` agent.

-    3. Build the deployment setup for the service:
-        ```bash
-        autonomy deploy build keys.json
-        ```

-    4. The build configuration will be located in `./abci_build`.
-Run the deployment locally using
-        ```bash
-        cd abci_build
-        autonomy deploy run
-        ```
-        You can cancel the local execution by pressing `Ctrl-C`, and return to the service parent folder `cd ..`.

 4. **Publish the service on the [IPFS](https://ipfs.io/).** This will make the service available for other developers to fetch it.